-The p6 domain functions in the interactions of Gag with the cellular ESCRT machinery during virus particle budding from virus-producing cells.
-Thus, it is conceivable that the ablation of this interaction in Gag Δ p6 is somehow responsible for the reduction in packaging of Psi+ RNA.
-Indeed, as noted above, malformed or partial virions can be seen in electron micrographs of transfected cells (Figure S9); perhaps some of these are released without packaging gRNA, or perhaps the malformed Gag∆p6 particles fail to protect their RNA cargo from degradation.
+of this interaction in $Gag\Delta p6$ is somehow responsible for the reduction in packaging of Psi+ RNA.
+Indeed, as noted above, malformed or partial virions can be seen in electron micrographs of transfected cells (Fig. S9); perhaps some of these are released without packaging gRNA, or perhaps the malformed Gag $\Delta$ p6 particles fail to protect their RNA cargo from degradation.
 To explore this possibility, we also measured packaging of the vector RNA by full-length Gag in which the PTAP motif, the site in p6 that interacts with the ESCRT component Tsg101, was replaced with LIRL (47).
-This mutation, like the removal of p6, modestly reduced the level of particle production (Figure 4) and resulted in the formation of misshapen particles (Figure S9).
-As shown in Figure 5A, these pellets also show a far lower ratio of vector RNA to Gag protein than those formed by WT Gag.
-As with WT and Gag $\Delta p6$, we also found that removal of Psi from the vector significantly reduced its packaging by the PTAP mutant Gag, showing that the packaging of the intact vector by this mutant Gag is Psi-specific (Figure 5B).
-Taken together, the data suggest that the reduction in Psispecific RNA packaging by Gag∆p6 is a result of its defective interaction with ESCRT machinery, and that it has not lost specificity in its interactions with RNA.
-It has previously been reported that virions assembled from Gag∆p6 or PTAP- Gag are deficient in reverse transcriptase and integrase (47); it seems likely that gRNA, like these internal viral proteins, is lost from or degraded within the budding mutant virions during the extended period between assembly and release from the cell.
+This mutation, like the removal of p6, modestly reduced the level of particle production (Fig. 4) and resulted in the formation of misshapen particles (Fig. S9).
+As shown in Fig. 5A, these pellets also show a far lower ratio of vector RNA to Gag protein than those formed by WT Gag.
+As with WT and $Gag\Delta p6$ , we also found that removal of Psi from the vector significantly reduced its packaging by the PTAP mutant Gag, showing that the packaging of the intact vector by this mutant Gag is Psi-specific (Fig. 5B).
+Taken together, the data suggest that the reduction in Psi-specific RNA packaging by $Gag\Delta p6$ is a result of its defective interaction with ESCRT machinery, and that it has not lost specificity in its interactions with RNA.
+It has previously been reported that virions assembled from Gag $\Delta$ p6 or PTAP-Gag are deficient in reverse transcriptase and integrase (47); it seems likely that gRNA, like these internal viral proteins, is lost from or degraded within the budding mutant virions during the extended period between assembly and release from the cell.